 - The Jewish Book Council originally formed the JBC Network in 1999 to serve as a central address for Jewish organizations that present book or author programs.

-- Because of its popularity, the number of participating authors has quadrupled over the past eight years, from approximately 50 authors each year to over 200.
-Since its creation, the JBC Network has worked with over 1,300 authors.
+- Because of its popularity, the number of participating authors has quintupled over the past decade and a half from approximately 50 authors to over 250 each year.

 - Past JBC Network author include: Nathan Englander, Samuel G. Freedman, Jonathan Safran Foer, Myla Goldberg, Ari L. Goldman, Dara Horn, Dr. Eric Kandel, Nicole Krauss, Rabbi Harold Kushner, Aaron Lansky, Daniel Libeskind, Naomi Ragen, Ambassador Dennis Ross, Darin Strauss, Shawn Green, and Dr. Jonathan Sarna.